cgvfxmath/cgvfxmath.github.io/_posts/2023-03-20-first-posting.md

 ---
 layout: post
-title: "Sticky Posts"
+title: "The 1st Post"
-author: "Chester"
+author: "Wano"
-tags: Tutorial
+tags: Blog
-excerpt_separator: <!--more-->
 ---

 This is my first post in my new blog.